All Programs

 4. Are these programs accredited?
 All of our programs are properly accredited for the professions advertised.
 The appropriate accreditation statements can be found on any program's descriptive web page.
 If you have any questions about a program's accreditation, please call us, toll free, at 1-800-422-0711.

 5. Will there be room for me in the course?
-There is always room for one more!
-As long as we can secure accommodations on the cruising vessel, we will be able to seat you in our class.
+Almost certainly.
+We have yet to have to turn an attendee away.
+If we can secure accommodations on the ship, we will be able to seat you in our class.

 6. Can I extend my cruise vacation?
 Cruise lines feature special pre- or post-cruise hotel packages that allow you to extend your vacation in either your port of embarkation or debarkation.
 Also, tours can be arranged in such ways as to blend seamlessly with your cruise vacation.
 Just ask our Agents for details!